UP | HOME

 • You begin doing lots of logic substitutions and if attributes in XML and need more code-reuse and more complex actions

-3. In python launchfiles, stick to a declarative style as much as possible
+3. In python launchfiles, stick to a declarative style unless what you are trying to accomplish would be impossible or significantly more cumbersome.

 4. Remember that python launchfiles can include XML launchfiles and vice versa

-5. I have yet to see a yaml launch file in the wild.
+5. Yaml launch files seem to be rare in practice.
 As far as I can tell it has no features that XML does not have, other than it's not XML (and yaml is typically used as an alternative to XML).
+It is mainly a syntactic stylistic preference between the two.

 References